 Have you ever wondered why some women breeze through menopause?
-And why some people suffer immensely?
+And why some women suffer immensely?

 Menopause is that time in a woman’s life when menstruation stops.
 Typically, this occurs between the ages of 45-55 and you will know that it has occurred when you haven’t had a cycle for 12 months.

-The onset (perimenopause) is often a time that is associated with many unwanted physical and emotional symptoms such as depression, irritability, low libido, hot flushes and night sweats.
+The onset (perimenopause) is often a time that is associated with many unwanted physical and emotional symptoms.

 What are the biochemical changes that occur with menopause?